Alec Reed: Arts patronage

 Reed credits his wife Adrianne as being responsible for his interest in the arts.
-He is a ballet enthusiast and a noted donor to the Royal Ballet.
-He also reports donating £100,000 to the Royal Opera House.
-Reed also invested in noted English choreographer Matthew Bourne's original ballets Dorian Gray and Cinderella, with profits on the former production enabling a large investment in the latter.
-Bourne's Cinderella is notable for setting the classic story during World War II and transforming the prince of the traditional fairy tale into an injured RAF pilot.
-The ballet played to full houses at Sadler's Wells Theatre.
-Reed has described Bourne as "a creative genius".
-In his autobiography Reed expresses interest in moving The Royal Ballet from its current home at the Royal Opera House to the London Coliseum, though he calls this ambition "probably a pipe dream".
+He was a ballet enthusiast and a noted donor to the Royal Ballet, reportedly donating £100,000 to the Royal Opera House.
+Reed also invested in English choreographer Matthew Bourne's original ballets Dorian Gray and Cinderella.
+Reed described Bourne as "a creative genius".

-Reed is an amateur painter, with a focus on portraits.
+Reed was an amateur painter, with a focus on portraits.
 He wrote that painting "...particularly helped me get through chemotherapy after my second run-in with cancer".
 He studied with portrait painter Ken Payne and at the Heatherley School of Fine Art.
 Reed won a national prize for those over sixty years old for his self-portrait Nice Hat, in which he is portrayed wearing a trilby.

 Teaching

 Reed became a member of the governing council of Royal Holloway, University of London, in 1979, subsequently becoming the chairman of the college's finance committee.
 After the formation of the Royal Holloway School of Management in 1990, Reed recruited high-profile guest speakers and donated to the library.
 He also taught an interactive entrepreneurship course for undergraduates at the school called LIES (Leadership, Innovation and Enterprise Studies).
 Reed made his students turn up on time "...to introduce them to the basics of business life"; latecomers were fined £1, paid into a fund which purchased confectionery for the class.

 In 1999 Reed was asked by Tony Blair to investigate a decline in teacher training enrolment.